-“But look!”
+"But look!"
 I pointed again and I could barely hold myself back from laughing.
-It wasn’t even a simple pompadour, oh no!
-It was one of those cartoonish ones that jutted a good thirty centimeters out to the front.
-That thing probably required a sacrifice of a full box of hairgel to the elder gods of silly hairstyles every morning.
+It wasn't even a simple pompadour, oh no!
+It was one of those cartoonish ones that jutted a good thirty centimeters forward like a tank turret.
+That thing probably required a sacrifice of a full box of hair gel to the elder gods of silly hairstyles every morning.

 "Look what we have here!"
 The big delinquent exclaimed loudly as he walked towards us, his two companions following right behind him.
 The ringleader was built like a tank; bottom-heavy and with a turret on top, and his voice sounded just as rumbling as threads on asphalt.
 Jokes aside though, his build was just heavy instead of being particularly muscular and he had fingers big enough to easily grip a basketball with one hand.

-“That’s not a very nice thing to do,” The tall one had a high-pitched nasal voice that sounded like a scratched vinyl record compared to the leader’s resounding bass and his eyes reminded me of a ferret’s.
+"That's not a very nice thing to do," the tall one said in a high-pitched nasal voice that sounded like a scratched vinyl record compared to the leader's resounding bass and his eyes reminded me of a ferret's.

-“Yea, yea,” The small one nodded eagerly.
-“Icz noc nice at all!”
-If the big guy’s voice was deep and rumbling and the tall one’s was high and nasal, this guy’s was like as if he had a parrot trapped in his throat.
-A parrot that smoked Winston Churchill’s entire cigar stash in one go.
+"Yea, yea," The small one nodded eagerly.
+"Icz noc nice ac all!"
+If the big guy's voice was deep and rumbling and the tall one's was high and nasal, this guy sounded like he had a parrot trapped in his throat.
+A parrot that smoked Winston Churchill's entire cigar stash in one go.

 "Right Baggins, bad boys like these two have to be—"